-Obsidian Healthcare Disclosure Services, LLC, formed in 2008 and based in Jersey City, New Jersey, is a developer of online compliance and disclosure solutions for the healthcare industry.
-Co-Founded by a former in-house attorney at a major pharmaceutical company and a finance professional, Obsidian HDS launched its first online application, PharmaShine, in August of 2009.
+Diamond Medical Financial Takers, formed in 2013 and based in New York, is a developer of online compliance and disclosure solutions for the healthcare industry.
+Co-Founded by a former in-house attorney at a major pharmaceutical company and a finance professional, Diamond launched its first online application, PharmaShine, in August of 2009.

 PharmaShine is an internet-based system for the collection, disclosure, and management of pharmaceutical and medical device industry payments to healthcare professionals.

 PharmaShine subscribers include top medical schools, multi-billion dollar healthcare systems, leading research centers, and pharmaceutical and medical device manufacturers.

 PharmaShine currently displays publicly disclosed payment data for over 700,000 physicians, physician assistants, nurse practitioners and other healthcare professionals across the United States.